-The Audit Committee of the Board of Directors developed a charter for the Audit Committee.
-The Audit Committee Charter is filed as Appendix A to this proxy statement.
-The Board of Directors has also examined the composition of the Audit Committee in light of the rules of the National Association of Securities Dealers governing audit committees and has determined that all members of the Audit Committee are "independent" within the meaning of those rules.
+The Board of Directors has examined the composition of the Audit Committee in light of the rules of the National Association of Securities Dealers governing audit committees and has determined that all members of the Audit Committee are "independent" within the meaning of those rules.
 The Board of Directors has determined that the audit committee does not have an "audit committee financial expert" as that term is defined by the Securities and Exchange Commission.
 The Board of Directors has determined that each Audit Committee member has sufficient knowledge in financial and accounting matters to serve effectively on the Committee.
-The Audit Committee held four meetings during 2006.
+The Audit Committee held four meetings during 2007.

-The Audit Committee has reviewed and discussed with management the Company's audited financial statements as of and for the year ended December 31, 2006.
-The Audit Committee has also reviewed and discussed with management the report of management on internal control over financial reporting as of December 31, 2006.
+The Audit Committee has reviewed and discussed with management the Company's audited financial statements as of and for the year ended December 31, 2007.
+The Audit Committee has also reviewed and discussed with management the report of management on internal control over financial reporting as of December 31, 2007.